 Sharon Y. Bowen was sworn in as a Commissioner of the U. S. Commodity Futures Trading Commission (CFTC) on June 9, 2014 for a five year term.
+She serves as Sponsor of the CFTC Market Risk Advisory Committee.

 Ms. Bowen was previously confirmed by the U.S. Senate and appointed by President Obama on February 12, 2010 to serve as Vice Chair of the Securities Investor Protection Corporation (SIPC).
 She assumed the role of Acting Chair in March 2012.
 Prior to her appointment to the CFTC, Ms. Bowen was a partner in the New York office of Latham & Watkins LLP.
 Ms. Bowen’s broad and diverse corporate and transactional practice of almost 32 years began in 1982 when she started her career as an associate at Davis Polk & Wardwell.
 She joined Latham as a senior corporate associate in the summer of 1988 and became a partner January 1991.